sphinx-contrib/multiversion/docs/configuration.rst

     smv_rebuild_tags = False

+This causes sphinx multiversion to only build for tags that do not already exist in the target folder.
+Branches are always built because they are subject to change.

-Links to all versions in and smv_tag_whitelist smv_branch_whitelist are always included in the generated sidebar and these are assumed to have been previously built.
+Links to all versions in smv_tag_whitelist and smv_branch_whitelist are always included in the generated sidebar as these have been previously built.

-Thus if you whitelist master and all released tags your will only build the reference in the current commit.
+Thus, if you whitelist master and all released tags, this will only build the reference in the current commit.

 This will result in a set of documentation pages that have links to master and to previous releases.
-There will be no links to future versions in historical documentation pages, but this is acceptable.
+There will be no links to future versions in historical documentation pages.
+This is acceptable because master will always have links to all versions and all versions will have a link to master.

-See :ref:`Github Actions<github-actions>` for example usage.

 Overriding Configuration Variables